tonyarnold/Xcode-4-Uncrustify-Automator-Services/README.md

  1. Install **uncrustify**.
 I use [Homebrew][hb] to do this — `brew install uncrustify` — but you could just as easily do it by hand, or ;
  2. Make sure that **uncrustify** is in your `$PATH` — you can verify this by opening a new terminal window and typing `which uncrustify` — if the full path to your copy of **uncrustify** is printed, you're set;
  3. Copy or move the included workflow files into `~/Library/Services/`.
+ 4. Open the "*Uncrustify Document*" using Automator, and update the line beginning with `set formatted_source` in the "*Run AppleScript*" block to reflect the path to your copy of uncrustify.
+It should look something like:
+    `set formatted_source to do shell script "/usr/local/bin/uncrustify -f \"" & current_document_path & "\""`
- 4. Open the ""*Uncrustify Selected Source Code.workflow*" document, and update the "*Run Shell Script*" block to reflect the path to your copy of uncrustify.
+ 4. Open the "*Uncrustify Selected Source Code.workflow*" documents in Automator, and update the "*Run Shell Script*" block to reflect the path to your copy of uncrustify.
 It should look something like:
     `/usr/local/bin/uncrustify -l OC -c ~/.uncrustify.cfg | cat`

 ## How do I use it? ##